danhtran2mind/python-project-theme-scikit-learn/README.rst

 Citation
 ~~~~~~~~

-If you use scikit-learn in a scientific publication, please include a citation.
-Details are available at: https://scikit-learn.org/stable/about.html#citing-scikit-learn
+Using scikit-learn in a publication?
+Please cite it!
+Details at: https://scikit-learn.org/stable/about.html#citing-scikit-learn